 The vans operated without any form of regulation until 1993, when they first became regulated by the City Council.
 In practice, the council rarely approved requests for licenses and it wasn’t until the Giuliani administration assigned the Taxi and Limousine Commission with the oversight of the vans, that regulation played a meaningful role in van operations.

-Under existing New York City policy, the Taxi and Limousine Commission (TLC) and the Department of Transportation (NYDOT) both actively participate in the dollar van permitting process.
-Alexander Keating, the Director of the Special Projects Unit at NYDOT, stressed that NYDOT places significant weight on what regions a proposed commuter van intends to serve when considering granting a permit to an applicant.
+Under existing New York City policy, the Taxi and Limousine Commission (TLC) and the Department of Transportation (DOT) both actively participate in the dollar van permitting process.
+Alexander Keating, the Director of the Special Projects Unit at DOT, stressed that NYDOT places significant weight on what regions a proposed commuter van intends to serve when considering granting a permit to an applicant.
 It is therefore of significance for both regulators and van operators to understand existing demand profiles for dollar van services.
 DOT and TLC use domain knowledge of the industry, as well as rational decision making, to approve or deny commuter van permits but are operating largely in the dark.
 A more data driven understanding of who are using existing dollar vans and why they are riding in them would inform the current regulatory effort and provide drivers a more nuanced understanding of their business.

-This study took a host of publically available demographic data from the American Community Survey, economic and spatial records from the LEHD Origin-Destination Employment Statistics (LODES) database, as well as custom calculated commute times to search for correlations between New York City Census Tracts and known van routes.
+This study took a host of publically available demographic data from the American Community Survey, economic and spatial records from the LEHD Origin-Destination Employment Statistics (LODES) database, as well as custom calculated commute times to search for correlations between those factors and known van routes.

 The study then used a Support Vector Machines (SVM) machine learning algorithm to construct a predictive model that identified census tracts in New York that shared data profiles similar to those found in areas with existing dollar vans.
 This information allows regulators to assess the validity of new proposed routes and provides dollar van drivers with insight into potential expansion plans.